Community Education

 The Community and Neighborhood Resources Division offers two key educational programs designed to support and strengthen our Longmont community.

-In addition, the Neighborhood Leadership Series (NLS) helps Longmont residents build the knowledge and skills to lead in their neighborhood groups.
-Through free trainings and shared resources, NLS supports people in both independent neighborhoods and HOA-governed communities, covering practical topics like organizing, strengthening local leadership, and promoting sustainability and resiliency.
-For HOA leaders, classes also provide tools for community building, capacity development, and essential business skills such as governance, board roles, budgeting, and member engagement.
+The Neighborhood Leadership Series (NLS) helps Longmont residents build the knowledge and skills to lead within their neighborhoods.
+Through free trainings and shared resources, participants learn how to organize, strengthen local leadership, and promote sustainability and resiliency.
+The program supports both independent neighborhoods and HOA-governed communities, offering practical guidance on governance, board roles, budgeting, community building, capacity development, and community engagement.
 These classes help neighborhood leaders connect effectively with residents and City staff while managing their communities responsibly and successfully.

 Both programs provide free and accessible support to individuals and groups, helping strengthen neighborhoods, foster positive leadership, and improve the overall well being of Longmont residents.